Health Minister Abdul Rahman Bin Mohammed Al Owais attributes the coronavirus increase in family gatherings in the UAE. WAM

 The UAE Ministry of Health and Prevention announced on Saturday that it conducted 88,803 additional COVID-19 tests over the past 24 hours, using state-of-the-art medical testing equipment.

-The Ministry of Health and Prevention announced on Saturday that it conducted 70,079 additional COVID-19 tests over the past 24 hours, using state-of-the-art medical testing equipment.
+The UAE Ministry of Health and Prevention (MoHAP) announced on Monday that it conducted 82,000 additional COVID-19 tests over the past 24 hours, using state-of-the-art medical testing equipment.